siegel-lab-ucd/D-tagatose-production/README.md

 # Rosetta Docking Run Submission Script [Documentation](docs/Submit_Script_Documentation.md)

 The provided script is used to submit a job for protein-protein docking using the Rosetta software suite.
+And can be run by adjusting the necessary paths in `submit.sh` to you local installation of Rosetta and running the bash profile direclty or using the job manager of your choice.

 Below is a detailed breakdown of the components of the script and their functionalities:

 ## Script Overview